-Self portraits are easily dismissed when there are nothing but “selfies” on Instagram and Snapchat, but it truly has been a popular form of expression ever since man first saw his own reflection (Oh hey – Narcissus!)
-From Van Gogh to Ansel Adams, to extreme conceptual artists like Cindy Sherman, self portraiture has become a way to express personality, share your story, explore one’s self, or to play the part of someone else.
+Self-portraits are easily dismissed when there is nothing but “selfies” on Instagram and Snapchat, but it truly has been a popular form of expression ever since man first saw his own reflection (Oh hey – Narcissus!)
+From Van Gogh to Ansel Adams, to extreme conceptual artists like Cindy Sherman, self-portraiture has become a way to express personality, share your story, explore one’s self, or to play the part of someone else.

 Left to Right – Self Portraits by: Ansel Adams, Cindy Sherman, Frida Kahlo